/sc-assets/prd/practices/469acd1b-2494-4bf5-b929-8052d0152d55/AdobeStock_70432267-1732647125165.jpeg)

-Nerve pain may be mild and appear occasionally, but it’s more likely to turn into a sharp, severe pain, often turning into a debilitating condition.
-If you have nerve pain, you owe it to yourself to learn about the advanced therapies offered at Somerset Spine & Nerve in Medford, Oregon.
-Alexis Tracy, DO, has helped many people overcome nerve pain with physical, interventional, and regenerative treatments.
-Call the office or book a consultation online to learn about your treatment choices for nerve pain.
+Nerve pain may start as mild and occasional, but it often progresses into sharp, severe pain—and can become a debilitating condition.
+If you’re experiencing nerve pain, you owe it to yourself to explore the advanced therapies available at Somerset Spine & Nerve in Medford, Oregon.
+Alexis Tracy, DO, has helped many patients find relief through physical, interventional, and regenerative treatments.
+Call the office or book a consultation online to learn more about your treatment options for nerve pain.

 What is nerve pain?

-Healthy nerves carry pain messages from injuries anywhere in your body to your brain, alerting your brain to a problem and causing the sensation of pain.
+Healthy nerves carry pain signals from injuries anywhere in your body to your brain, alerting it to a problem and creating the sensation of pain.

-However, your nerves can also be the source of your pain when they’re irritated, inflamed, or damaged.
-You may hear several terms related to nerve pain, such as neuralgia, which refers to sharp pain along a nerve, and neuropathy, a general term for nerve damage.
+However, your nerves can also become the source of pain when they’re irritated, inflamed, or damaged.
+You may hear several terms related to nerve pain—such as neuralgia, which refers to sharp pain along a nerve, and neuropathy, a general term for nerve damage.

 What causes nerve pain?

-Nerve pain has many possible causes, from physical injuries to health conditions that damage the nerve.
+Nerve pain has many possible causes, ranging from physical injuries to underlying health conditions that damage the nerves.

-Nerve pain in your back, neck, arms, legs, and buttocks typically begins when a spine condition pinches or damages the spinal nerves.
-The most common problems leading to spine-related nerve pain include:
+Nerve pain in the back, neck, arms, legs, and buttocks often begins when a spine condition pinches or damages spinal nerves.
+Common causes of spine-related nerve pain include:

 • Spinal arthritis